UKHackspaceFoundation/resources/Hackspace Owners Manual/Workshop/CNC/Laser Cutter/README.md

 # Introduction

 A laser cutter emits high powered light in order to cut or engrave a target material.
-Power levels can vary from very small at around or less than 1w through to extremely large at several kw.
+Power levels can vary from very small at around or less than 1 watt (w) through to extremely large at several kilowatt (kw).

 This document aims to summarise the hardware options available in considering purchase and maintenance of machines less than 200w as these are the machines most commonly found in hackspaces.

 # Machine Beds

-One of the biggest factor in determining cost of a machine is the size of bed you wish to work with.
-Machines can come in any size but it's common to find sizes roughly matching ISO A series paper sizes:
+One of the biggest factors in determining cost of a machine is the size of bed you wish to work with.
+Machines can come in any size but it is common to find sizes roughly matching ISO A series paper sizes:

 | Designation | ISO Size | Laser bed size |
 | --- | --- | --- |